 Specify which related category pages, product pages, or guides should be linked from this content, and suggest anchor text that reinforces your keyword strategy.

-Building a brief isn't just filling out a template.
-The research behind it determines whether the resulting content will actually rank and convert.
-Here's the process:
+Learning how to create an SEO content brief isn't just about filling out a template.
+The research behind your brief preparation determines whether the resulting content will actually rank and convert.
+Here's the step-by-step process:

 What are your customers actually searching for?
 Use keyword research tools to understand search volume, difficulty, and the specific queries people type.
 Don't assume you know what shoppers call your products.
 A "women's running shoes" category page needs to understand whether customers search for "jogging sneakers," "trail running shoes," or "women's athletic footwear."